16th Bombardment Operational Training Wing: Operational Training Unit

 Two groups, the 330th Bombardment Group at Alamogordo Army Air Field, New Mexico and the 331st Bombardment Group at Casper Army Air Field, Wyoming, provided second phase training to Replacement Combat Crews.

-Operational Training Unit

 On 2 November 1942, the Second Air Force reorganized its bombardment training.
-From that date its wings controlled new bombardment groups from its activation until completion of operational training.
+From that date its wings controlled new bombardment groups from their activation until completion of operational training.
 The wing also assumed responsibility for training replacement combat crews.
 With this reorganization the 16th Bombardment Training Wing now controlled Operational Training Units (OTUs) at Clovis Army Air Field, New Mexico, Davis-Monthan Field, Arizona; Kearney Army Air Field, Nebraska and Alamogordo Army Air Field, New Mexico.
 It also was assigned Replacement Control Centers (RCCs) at Pueblo Army Air Field, Colorado and Biggs Field, Texas.
 It was assigned the following OTU groups to conduct training: